Anatomiclab/GastroFLOW/README.md

 ### GCNet with Tiled Image Data

-To validate the performance of GCNet using tile data, follow these steps:
+To validate the performance of GCNet using tile image data, follow these steps:

 Step 1.
 Run `Validation_stage2.py`